JakeCRichards/Chartbusters/README.md

 **Colour Palette:**

-By leveraging bright neon blue and pink colours, the quiz game creates an appealing, dynamic, and user-friendly experience that encourages engagement and enjoyment.
+By using bright neon blue and pink colours, the quiz game creates an appealing, dynamic, and user-friendly experience that encourages engagement and enjoyment.
 These vibrant colours not only make the game visually attractive but also help in creating a lively and energetic atmosphere that keeps users entertained.

 ![Colour-palette](/assets/images/palette.png)